aranelleS/aranelleS/README.md

 - 👋 Hi, I'm @aranelleS
-- 👀 I'm interested in cleaning data for free to get better at it
+- 👀 I'm interested in finding out more about Singapore, the comic book industry, and culture, through data
-- 🌱 I'm currently learning data visualisations, and Python
+- 🌱 I'm currently learning data visualisations using Tableau, and Python
 - 💞️ I'm looking to collaborate on data cleaning, data wrangling
 - 📫 You can reach me at sheila.aranelle@gmail.com